hesmoar/KitsuHomeStudioTools/README.md

 ## Installation (Recommended Method)

 This is the easiest way to get started.
-You will download a self-contained application that runs without installing Python.
+You will download a self-contained application that runs without installing or any other dependencies.

 1. Go to the [**Releases Page**](https://github.com/hesmoar/KitsuHomeStudioTools/releases) on this repository.
 2. Download the latest `.zip` file (e.g., `KitsuHomeStudioTools-v1.0.0-windows.zip`).